kartikeya1234/LatentSyncAssignment/README.md

    - Uses `ThreadPoolExecutor` for parallel processing of video frame transformations instead of sequential transformations
    - Significantly speeds up batch face transformations
    - Faster with more cores
-   - For instance, for a video of length 1 minute with audio of length 50 seconds, the affine transformations were performed in 74 seconds in the original code, which was cut done to 34 seconds by parallel processing
+   - For instance, for a video of length 1 minute with audio of length 50 seconds, the affine transformations were performed in 74 seconds in the original code, which was cut done to 34 seconds by parallel processing in the optimized code
-   -  The CPU utilized was a AMD Ryzen 5 7600 6-Core Processor

 ### Inference Results
 These inferences were conducted on a AMD Ryzen 5 7600 6-Core Processor with a Nvidia RTX 3060 (12 GB VRAM) GPU: